tectonic-typesetting/tectonic-typesetting.github.io/en-US/install.md

 ```

-## If you need to install both Tectonic and Anaconda Python
+## If you need to install both Tectonic and Anaconda Python:

 We recommend that you use Continuum’s “Miniconda” installer to get set up
 quickly.
 First, install Miniconda